nicodeheza/emJam/README.md

 EmJam is a full-stack web application that allows you to play music with other people in real time.

 Has two instruments, a synthesizer and a drum set.
-Both of them was made with the browser audiocontext api.
+Both of them were made with the browser audiocontext api.
 The synthesizer works with oscillators and the drums with samples.

 Each chat room has a capacity of five members, if the room is full and the server receives a new connection, a new room will be created automatically.